The Complete Travel Guide to Colombo, Sri Lanka

 1. Ministry of Crab

-It's the real deal, with each dish oozing authentic Sri Lankan flavors and spices that hit all the right notes.
-If you’re into seafood, this place is a must-visit, easily rivaling places like Singapore’s Jumbo Seafood but with an unmistakable Sri Lankan flair.
-Plan to spend a good 2-3 hours here because you’ll want to savor every bite.
+It's the real deal, with each dish oozing authentic Sri Lankan flavours and spices that hit all the right notes.
+If you’re into seafood, this place is a must-visit, easily rivalling places like Singapore’s Jumbo Seafood but with an unmistakable Sri Lankan flair.
+Plan to spend a good 2-3 hours here because you’ll want to savour every bite.

 How to get there